MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaceobjects.md

 ![WEM Edges](images/tutorials/dataobjects/surfaces/WEM_01_3.png "WEM Edges")

 #### Nodes
-Nodes mark the corner points of each surface.
+Nodes mark the corner points of each polygon.
 Therefore, nodes define the geometric properties of every WEM.
 To visualize the nodes, add and connect the module `SoWEMRendererNodes` as shown.
 By default, the nodes are visualized with an offset to the position they are located in.
 We reduced the offset to be zero, increased the point size, and changed the color.
 ![WEM Nodes](images/tutorials/dataobjects/surfaces/WEM_01_4.png "WEM Nodes")

 #### Faces